 Directions to Trailhead:

 From the Townsend "Y" intersection, travel west on Laurel Creek Road towards Cades Cove.
 After driving 7.5 miles you'll reach Cades Cove, pass the main parking lot, and then enter the one-way loop road.
 13.2 miles from Townsend the loop road makes a sharp turn to the left.
 At this junction, continue by driving straight onto Forge Creek Road.
 After driving another 2.2 miles you'll reach the one-way Parson Branch Road, which forks off to the right (you'll also pass the Gregory Ridge Trailhead located here).
 Turn right onto the Parsons Branch Road and drive 3.3 miles to reach the Gregory Bald Trailhead at Sams Gap.

 To return to Townsend after your hike you'll have to continue along the one-way Parsons Branch Road, and then take Highway 129 and the Foothills Parkway.
 To avoid having to drive this route, you do have the option of hiking the Gregory Ridge Trail to Gregory Bald.

 You should note that Parsons Branch Road is closed during the winter.
-You should also note that the Cades Cove Loop is closed to motor vehicles on Wednesday and Saturday mornings, until 10:00 a.m., between early May and late September of each year, to allow cyclists and pedestrians to enjoy the cove.
+You should also note that the Cades Cove Loop Road is closed to motor vehicle traffic on Wednesday and Saturday mornings until 10:00 a.m., between early May and late September of each year, to allow cyclists and pedestrians to enjoy the cove.

 As stunning as the year-round views are, Gregory Bald is perhaps most famous for the spectacular flame azaleas that bloom atop its summit from mid to late June each year.